2i2c-org/team-compass/projects/managed-hubs/incidents.md

       processes in the future more easily.

       Examples here would be things like `Looked at hub logs with "kubectl logs -n temple -l component=hub" and found <this>` or
-      `Opened the cloud console and discovered notifications about quota".
+      `Opened the cloud console and discovered notifications about quota`.
 Pasting in commands is very helpful!
 This is an important way for team members to learn from each other - what you take for granted is perhaps news to someone else, or you might learn alternate ways of doing things!
    5. Actions taken to attempt to fix the issue, and their outcome.
 Paste commands executed if possible, as well as any